 If you’re opting for the top-down backpacking hike, you’ll need to bring along some standard overnight equipment.
 This includes a small tent, sleeping bag, portable stove, and drybags to store all of this equipment.
 You should also be aware that campfires are prohibited in the Zion National Park backcountry, so make sure to leave your campfire gear behind.

 There’s always a chance you could get stuck on the trail after sundown, so don’t forget to bring a headlamp.
 If you don’t have this useful piece of equipment, hiking the trail will be impossible once the sky is completely dark.
 Bringing a headlamp is especially important if you’re trying to complete the top-down hike in a single day.
 When shopping for a headlamp, look for models that are lightweight and waterproof.

 Food and Water

 You should bring along a minimum of three liters of water.
 The Zion Narrows hike can be extremely strenuous, and you will probably be on the trail for most or all of the day.
 This makes it critical to stay hydrated.
-If you feel you’ll need over three liters, pack a good water filter as well.
-You should always avoid drinking untreated water.
+Additionally, the Virgin River contains toxic cyanobacteria, so you shouldn’t filter water on the trail unless it comes from springs.
+For the Narrows hike, you’ll need to carry all your drinking water with you.

 The food you bring should provide lots of energy but not make you feel sluggish or heavy.
 Aim to bring food rich in carbohydrates, protein, and electrolytes.
 We also recommend bringing along some salty foods to replenish the salt lost through sweating.